 Add a good piece of feta (whole or in chunks but not small pieces as they will crumble when mixed) breaking the cheese piece with your fingers.
 I always prefer the feta from the island of Cephalonia which is intense and salty.

 Sprinkle some oregano on the feta and the vegetables.
-(Modern day attempts to add shredded mint or basil leaves are welcome too but these intense aromatics would eliminate the oregano scent ideally paring with the feta and the tomatoes).
+(Modern day attempts to add shredded mint or basil leaves are welcome too but these intense aromatics would eliminate the oregano scent which pairs ideally with the tangy feta and the tomatoes).

 Serve immediately with two serving spoons so that guests can first toss the salad and then serve themselves.

-Encourage friends to add to their helping a little bit of the nice juices , those that started being created at the bottom of the bowl few moments ago, when you salted those fantastic greek sun-kissed tomatoes awakening the rest of the ingredients so that each contributes a little to the miracle that is the greek salad.
+Encourage guests around the table to add to their helping a little bit of the nice juices , those that started being created at the bottom of the bowl few moments ago, when you salted those fantastic greek sun-kissed tomatoes awakening the rest of the ingredients so that each contributes a little to the miracle that is the greek salad.